Approximately 30,000 acres or 10 percent of Rocky Mountain National Park were impacted by the East Troublesome and Cameron Peak Fires of 2020.

 East Side of Rocky Mountain National Park

-Park staff will continue to assess closed areas on both sides of the park for fire impacts, safety and downed trees, being mindful of high winds that occur this time of year causing more trees to fall.
+Park staff will continue to assess closed areas on both sides of the park for fire impacts, safety and downed trees, erosion and rock fall.

 Fires, including grills and charcoal briquettes, are only allowed in designated areas and sites where a metal fire ring or grate is provided.
 These areas include developed campgrounds, some picnic areas, and some designated wilderness campsites.
 Campfires and grills are not allowed anywhere else in the park.